Theme: Nurturing Young Healthcare Professionals towards the Actualization of SDG 3: Good Health & Wellbeing for All

-Ryculture Health and Social Innovation is a forward-looking social enterprise that works with young people and youth-led organizations in Kenya to improve access to quality healthcare services and products and promote human capital development through operational research, health communication, health systems strengthening and capacity building programs.
+Ryculture Health and Social Innovation is a forward-looking social enterprise that works with youth leaders, young healthcare professionals and youth-led organizations in Kenya to improve access to quality healthcare services and products and promote human capital development through operational research, health communication, health systems strengthening and capacity building programs.

-Ryculture Health and Social Innovation through the YouTH Voices Network, a platform designed to enlighten, empower and evoke action among the Kenyan youth to act for their health & health of their communities, will host the 2nd Annual YouTH Voices Summit from 1st – 3rd December 2022.
-This is an annual convening that brings together youth leaders and youth led organizations committed to and working towards the realization of Universal Healthcare Coverage (UHC) to share best practices, showcase innovative ideas and stimulate discussions to inform policies towards youth-responsive health systems.
-The overarching theme of the summit is ‘Activating Youthful Leadership Towards Universal Health Coverage’.
-Students, researchers, research-based organizations among others are invited to submit abstracts informed by the aforementioned theme.
+Ryculture Health and Social Innovation through the YouTH Voices Network, a platform designed to enlighten, empower and evoke action among the Kenyan youth to act for their health & health of their communities, will host the 3rd Annual YouTH Voices Summit from 15th – 17th November 2023 at the Amref International University.
+This is an annual convening that brings together young healthcare professionals, health advocates, thought leaders and policy makers for knowledge sharing, policy shaping and inspiring discussions with a focus on galvanizing action, fostering partnerships and making commitments to work towards the realization of Universal Healthcare Coverage (UHC) with the youth at the center for sustainable gains.

-The abstract presentations will be either of the two ways:
+- The abstract presentations (can be made either as a group or individually) will be either of the two ways:

 - Oral presentations to last 10 minutes

 - Abstracts must be typed in English, Font and size Segoe UI 10